-Many home and building owners ultimately decide to purchase a metal roof because it’s low maintenance, lasts 50+ years, and can be engineered to perform to high standards set forth by the industry.
+Many property owners purchase a metal roof because it’s low maintenance, can last 40+ years, and can be engineered to perform to high standards set forth by the industry.

-Luckily, the level of upkeep needed to maintain a metal roof is generally minimal, especially if the roof was correctly installed.
-That being said, performing regular maintenance on your metal roof shouldn’t be overlooked, as it could make or break a system, especially if a serious problem exists.
+Luckily, the upkeep needed to maintain a standing seam metal roof is minimal, especially if the roof was correctly installed.
+That being said, you shouldn’t overlook performing regular maintenance on your metal roof, as it could make or break a system, especially if a serious problem exists.

-Why it’s Important to Maintain Your Metal Roof
+Why Is It Important to Maintain Your Metal Roof?

 - Galvanic corrosion